Blog

 The first couple years matter most.
 I water my new crape myrtles deep once or twice a week when it’s dry, making sure the water soaks down to the roots instead of just getting the top wet.
 After they get going, they handle dry weather pretty well, though they still like regular water during hot summers.

 For feeding them, I keep it simple.
 Some balanced plant food in early spring works fine – the kind with equal numbers like 10-10-10.
 Sometimes I give them another light feeding in early summer if I want more blooms.
-But here’s something I learned the hard way: too much of the green-making stuff creates lots of leaves but not many flowers.
+But here’s something I learned the hard way: too much nitrogen creates lots of leaves but not many flowers..
 Less is better with crape myrtles.

 The Cutting Back Problem